Join me!

 Whether you are camping or enjoying a little backyard entertaining around a fire pit, you can easily repel mosquitoes by tossing in a few herb branches.
 Burning herbs is a natural and safe way to keep mosquitoes from making you their next meal.
 Read on to find out which fresh plants and herbs repel mosquitoes and how to use them.

-Spending time outside is one of my favorite things to do.
+Spending time outside is one of my favourite things to do.
 I can garden practically all day and not be the least bit bothered by insects.
 Then, the evening comes, and the mosquitoes come out.
 UGH!
 My least favourite insect of them all!

 Without any mosquito intervention, I become the meal du jour, and my lovely day turns into an evening of waving hands and smacking myself in an erratic and awkward dance to prevent the inevitable itchy welts that are sure to follow.